pranav-kural/transacai-docs/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to QvikChat documentation!
-We welcome contributions from the community to help improve the QvikChat documentation and make it even better.
+Thank you for your interest in contributing to Transac AI documentation!
+We welcome contributions from the community to help improve the Transac AI documentation and make it even better.
 Before you get started, please take a moment to review the following guidelines.

 ## Getting Started

-To contribute to QvikChat documentation, please follow these steps:
+To contribute to Transac AI documentation, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your contribution.